vitessio/website/content/en/docs/17.0/user-guides/operating-vitess/backup-and-restore/overview.md

 Restores are the counterparts of backups.
 A restore uses the engine utilized to create a backup.
 One may run a restore from a full backup, or a point-in-time restore (PITR) based on additional incremental backups.

 A Vitess restore operates on a tablet.
 The restore process completely wipes out the data in the tablet's MySQL server and repopulates the server with the backup(s) data.
 The MySQL server is shutdown durign the process.
-As a safety mechanism, it is not possible to restore onto a `PRIMARY` tablet.
+As a safety mechanism, Vitess by default prevents a restore onto a `PRIMARY` tablet.

 ### Restore Types